Michael Collins, a former NASA astronaut who flew on the Gemini 10 and Apollo 11 missions passed away on April 28, 2021.

-As soon as we herd the name Apollo 11, we all remember the moon landing and come up with two astronauts names.
+As soon as we heard the name Apollo 11, we all remember the moon landing and come up with two astronauts’ names.
 They are Neil Armstrong and Buzz Aldrin.
-But there is another hero which we don’t pay attention about but have done a massive sacrifice during the mission.
+But there is another hero which we don’t pay attention to but have done a massive sacrifice during the mission.
 That is Michael Collins.

-Some people called him as the “Loneliest man in the history”.
+Some people called him the “Loneliest man in history”.
 Let’s find more details about Micheal.

-Michael was born on October 31, 1930 in Rome.
-He was graduated from Saint Albans School in Washington, D.C. and later he was graduated from the U.S. Military Academy also.
+Michael was born on October 31, 1930, in Rome.
+He was graduated from Saint Albans School in Washington, D.C. and later he has graduated from the U.S. Military Academy also.
 He joined Air Force as a pilot.
 He was a fighter pilot.
 In 1963 he was selected as a NASA Astronaut and got selected to the project Gemini 10.
-It was a 3 day mission and Michael was a pilot of the mission.
+It was a 3-day mission and Michael was a pilot of the mission.

 But why people don’t remember him?

-Why his name not coming up?
-The reason is he is the person who done a massive job behind the stage.
+Why is his name not coming up?
+The reason is he is the person who has done a massive job behind the stage.
 While Neil Armstrong and Buzz Aldrin descended on the moon’s surface, Michael remained in the lunar orbit.
-Making sure the crew mates are doing okay and the ship is fine.
+Making sure the crewmates are doing okay and the ship is fine.

 After retiring from NASA he joined the government sector.
-Worked as a major general in Air force, became the assistant secretary of state for public affairs and also worked as a director if the National Air and Space Museum.
-He is also am author.
-He wrote several books, “Carrying the Fire” , “Flying to the Moon and Other Strange Places” two of them.
+Worked as a major general in the Air force, became the assistant secretary of state for public affairs and also worked as a director of the National Air and Space Museum.
+He is also an author.
+He wrote several books, “Carrying the Fire”, “Flying to the Moon and Other Strange Places” two of them.
 He was awarded honorary degrees from six universities and also awarded Presidential Medal for Freedom.

 Featured photo by NASA